Hollande says Russia, rebels must be pressured to respect ceasefire

-"What is clear is that the ceasefire is not entirely respected," Hollande told reporters during an Eastern Partnership summit in Riga.
+"What is clear is that the ceasefire is not entirely respected," Hollande told reporters during an Eastern Partnership summmit in Riga.

 The French leader said the situation was still very worrying in certain Ukrainian towns.